What Do Business Continuity Planner Do?

 - Business Consultant

-Business Continuity Planner Employment Estimates
+Business Continuity Planner Job Outlook

 The states with the most job growth for Business Continuity Planner are Utah, Nevada, and Arkansas.
 Watch out if you plan on working in Alaska, Maine, or Oklahoma.
 These states have the worst job growth for this type of profession.

-The salary for Business Continuity Planners ranges between about $38,420 and $123,000 a year.
+The average yearly salary of a Business Continuity Planner ranges between $38,420 and $123,000.

 Business Continuity Planners who work in District of Columbia, Maryland, or Virginia, make the highest salaries.